Mike Slinn

 5. The parsed options are returned.

-Let’s see how stabilize_video.rb parses the mandatory arguments:
+Let’s see how stabilize_video.rb parses positional parameters:

 stabilize_video.rb